 "It is really putting a direct effect on our social stability as well as the economy.
 If this influx continues then the problem of stability will be at stake," Col Hasan said.

 "Sometimes these Rohingya people are involved in drug trafficking, human trafficking and other anti-social activities which are really affecting the social stability in this area."

-The Rohingyas deny such allegations.'We belong to Burma'
+The Rohingyas deny such allegations.